danielng09/Sudoku-Visual-Solver/README.md

 #### Features

-- [x] Add color to squares with default values
+- [x] Color the default set squares of the board
-- [ ] Play and stop
+- [x] Enable play and stop solving
-- [ ] Multiple search algorithms (Backtracking, Constrained Backtracking)
+- [x] Multiple search algorithms (Backtracking, Constrained Backtracking)
-- [ ] Reset the board
+- [x] Ability to reset the board
-- [ ] Ability to slow down and speed-up up solving speed
+- [x] Options to decrease and increase the solving speed
 - [ ] Display iterations